 Current students, faculty (including emeritus and retired) and staff with a valid Boston College ID can request items through ILL.
-The Boston College Law Library’s ILL Department serves the Boston College Law School Community.
+Members of the Boston College Law School Community should refer to this guide for instruction about placing ILL requests.

 Faculty members may designate an ILL proxy.
 Proxy users should indicate the name of the faculty member they are requesting items for in the note field of the ILL request form.

-Loans may include articles, books, book chapters, DVD’s, CD’s, dissertations, maps, etc. Occasionally some items are not available for loan due to copyright restrictions, institutional policy or item condition.
+Loans may include articles, books, book chapters, physical media, dissertations, maps, etc. Occasionally some items are not available for loan due to copyright restrictions, institutional policy or item condition.

 Articles are usually received within 1–2 days and books in 5-10 business days.
 However, obtaining items that are rare, recently published or in high demand may take longer.
 To expedite the process, please make sure the information you submit via the ILL Request Form is accurate.